tolikcode/andriydruk.github.io/content/post/mdnsresponder.md

 Otherwise, mDNSResponder will throw a checked exception "DNSD-SD Daemon not available".

-**Do you have any examples?** Yep, you can find an example of mDNSResponder usage (containing compiled native libraries with  the latest ndk version for all architectures) in my project Bonjour Browser, all code is available on [GitHub](https://github.com/andriydruk/BonjourBrowser).
-You can also see it in action in [Google Play.](https://play.google.com/store/apps/details?id=com.druk.bonjour.browser&hl=uk) It works really fast!
+**Do you have any examples?** Yep, you can find an example of mDNSResponder usage (containing compiled native libraries with  the latest ndk version for all architectures) in my project ~~Bonjour Browser~~ I mean Service Browser, all code is available on [GitHub](https://github.com/andriydruk/BonjourBrowser).
+You can also see it in action in [Google Play.](https://play.google.com/store/apps/details?id=com.druk.servicebrowser&hl=en) It works really fast!